riverbed/steelscript/docs/install/quick.rst

 .. code-block:: bash

-   $ pip install -U steelscript.common
+   $ pip install -U steelscript

 Repeat the above for each product specific SteelScript package,